richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 ### Deep-dive example

-**Prompt:  Summarize the “Microsoft Viva People Success Elements.”
+**Prompt: Summarize the "Microsoft Viva People Success Elements."
 Then suggest a few concrete actions for me, as a Department Manager, to improve my employee engagement score.
 Please use the comments in the [date/name] survey.**

 **Consider changes and fast follows**:
   - Swap Viva People Success Elements to your organization's core values and then ask Copilot to generate concrete actions based upon that statement to improve engagement scores.